cdapio/cdap/docs/loom-tech-docs/source/overview/index.rst

 operations require constraints to be solved, and thus sent to the Solver, and which operations can be directly sent to the Planner.
 The transaction manager ensures that operations are atomic, performing rollbacks if needed.
 It also records all actions performed for auditing purposes.
 The final role is to interact with provisioners to coordinate the execution of those node level tasks.
 In the figure, this role is performed through the Provisioner APIs box, Task Queue, and Janitor.
+The Planner will divide the cluster operation into a series of stages, with each stage containing one or more node level tasks that can be executed in parallel.
+It places all tasks in a stage onto the Task Queue.
+Provisioners periodically poll the Server, asking for tasks to execute.
+If the Task Queue has tasks, the Server will hand the task to the
+Provisioner and wait for it to report back with a success or failure.
+Based on the success or failure, the Planner can decide to wait for more tasks to finish, move on to the next stage, or initiate rollback plans in case the cluster operation cannot be successfully completed.
+The
+Janitor will periodically time out tasks if they have been taken from the queue, but the Server has not heard back about the task for more than a configurable threshold of time.
+The Planner works with the Transaction Manager throughout the process to provide a complete audit log of all tasks performed, and to store cluster state for rollback purposes.

 Provisioner
 ===========
 Provisioners are lightweight and stateless, responsible for taking node level tasks from the server, executing the task, and reporting back to the server whether or not the task was successfully performed.
-Provisioners perform tasks by using the correct provider or automator plugin, depending on the task.
+Provisioners perform tasks by using the correct provisioner plugin, depending on the task.
+There are two types of provisioner plugins: provider plugins and automator plugins.
 Provider plugins are used to allocate, delete, and manage machines using different infrastructure providers such as OpenStack, Rackspace, Amazon Web Services, Google App Engine, and Joyent.
 Automator plugins are responsible for implementing the various services defined on a cluster.
 For example, a
 Chef automator plugin could be used to invoke Chef recipes that install, configure, initialize, start or stop your application.
 Various plugins may be